Is There A 'Feminist' Way To Critique Bad Women Bosses?

 ”

-For women who work for women, generalizing based on toxic behavior can be a fraught experience.
+For women who work for women, generalising based on toxic behaviour can be a fraught experience.
 After all, a bad leader is bad — regardless of their gender.
-And yet, female bosses (including the bad ones) often end up being scrutinized far more harshly than their male counterparts.
+And yet, female bosses (including the bad ones) often end up being scrutinised far more harshly than their male counterparts.
 Given the long-established trope of the “bad female boss,” there have been questions around whether such criticism is sexist.
-Gender stereotypes have created no-win situations for many women leaders — they’re viewed as either competent or likable, but very rarely both.
+Gender stereotypes have created no-win situations for many women leaders — they’re viewed as either competent or likeable, but very rarely both.
 Everything from the tone of a woman’s voice to her choice of attire is relentlessly critiqued in a manner that few male leaders experience.

 Advertisement